itssamuelrowe/zen-website/content/docs/functions.md

 have to relate the functions to one another.
 We recommend you to always overload functions that perform the same operation but in different ways.

-+++
-title = "Working with Getters and Setters" weight = 10
+## Working with Getters and Setters
-+++

 Object-oriented programming helps you hide the details of a class.
 You can expose certain parts of your class to others.
 You should generally avoid creating public fields.
 You can make all your fields private.
-You can give access to the values in these fields with *accessors*.
+You can give access to the values in these fields with accessors.
 Accessors are functions which access fields on the behalf of the world outside your class.

 There are two types of accessors.
  * Get Accessor
  * Set Accessor

-A get accessor is also known as **getter**.
+A get accessor is also known as getter.
 It is a function which gets the value of a field.

-A set accessor is also known as **setter**.
+Similarly, a set accessor is also known as setter.
 It is a function that sets the value of a field.
 Accessors are usually named `getField` and `setField`.
 For example, for a field named `age`, the accessors are named `getAge` and `setAge`.

 Here is an example.
 ```
 class Rocket